eddieantonio/sentinel/README.rst

     >>> d.get('stderr', MissingEntry)
     MissingEntry

-It's known immediately which values was missing from the dictionary in a self-documenting manner.
+It's known immediately which value was missing from the dictionary in a self-documenting manner.

 Advanced Usage